XiangkeChen/Yelp-Review-Topic-Modeling/README.md

 # yelp_review

 This is our exploratory journey of yelp dataset.
-The main topic is reviews.
+The main topic is about reviews' topic modeling.

 Our team has Yi Zhu, Yili Yu, Boyang Wei, Lin Xu and Xiangke Chen